JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 ### Installing Junkbot

 If you'd rather play the original, the Flashpoint Archive project can help ([FAQs](https://flashpointarchive.org/faq)).
 It's on [Windows](https://flashpointarchive.org/downloads), [Mac](https://flashpointarchive.org/datahub/Mac_Support) & [Linux](https://flashpointarchive.org/datahub/Linux_Support), and currently makes 150k+ old Flash / Macromedia games playable.
+Here's how to set it up:

 1. **Download [Flashpoint Infinity](https://flashpointarchive.org/downloads)**: "Ultimate" includes all games and is _massive_, you don't want that!
 2. **Run the installer**: I only installed the "Core Components", since games prompt for any additional extensions they need.